chipmuenk/pyfda/README.md

   * Compare multiple designs in plots
 * **Filter coefficients and poles / zeros**
   * Display and edit second-order sections (SOS) in PZ editor

+* Apply filter on audio files (in the impz widget) to hear the filtering effect

 ### Following releases
 * Add a tracking cursor